castor-software/openmz/README.md

 - Multicore support.
 - Supervisor support.
 - More memory-mapped I/O regions per zone.
-- Inter-processor communication (IPI) - allowing communication with a Linux companion on a different core.
+- Inter-processor communication (IPC) - allowing communication with a Linux companion on a different core.

 *The above list is mostly sorted by priority.*
 ## Example zone implementation